jackschlehr2/crossword_creator/README.md

-# crossword_creator
+# Anagram Crossword Puzzle Generator

-This program allows the user to input a list of words to create a crossword puzzle.
+This is a C program that allows the user to input a list of words to create a crossword puzzle.
-The program will create anagrams taht
+The program will create anagrams to represent the clues, the x and y of the starting letter, and the direction.

 1. To make type:
    `make`